sandeep82945/Contradiction-in-Peer-Review/README.md

 ## Repository Structure

-- `data/`: This directory contains the datasets used in the research.
+- `data/`: This directory contains the annotated datasets used in the research.
+To download ANLI MNLI SNLI dataset open https://github.com/facebookresearch/anli and download and keep in the data folder.
 - `code/`: This directory contains all the code used to analyze the data and generate the results.
 The code is broken down into multiple scripts according to their functionality.
-- `results/`: This directory contains the output of our data analysis.
-This includes figures, tables, and other results.

 ## Requirements